grafana/agent/docs/sources/static/configuration/agent-management.md

 Agent Management can be used by passing the flag `-enable-features=agent-management`.
 When enabled, the file referred to `-config.file` will be loaded as an agent management configuration file.

-Agent Management configuration files are YAML which conform the following schema:
+Agent Management configuration files are YAML documents which conform the following schema:

 ```yaml
 # Agent Management configuration.